It’s time for a deep dive on dialogue tags.

 “Just a minute,” he said, scrambling for his backpack.

-‘Snapped’ is a good choice here.
-It adds context, which the son further unpacks through internalization.
+‘Snapped’ works, here, because it adds context.
 Notice, however, that the son’s line returns to a simple attribution tag—said—in order to balance the punch brought by the intensity of ‘snapped.’

 But that’s not all!
 We can also attribute dialogue through action, which, if the door were open, could provide enough framing context to eliminate the need for standard tags altogether.
 For example:

-There are no dialogue tags in the above example—just action tags.
-These action tags, along with the addition of the pet-name ‘honey,’, makes the identity of the speaker clear in each line.
-The juxtaposition of peeking/drill sergeant/honey also does a lot more characterization work than ‘said’ or ‘snapped’ could, and gives us a nuanced picture of the mother’s tone and demeanor.
+The mother’s action tag, along with the addition of the pet-name ‘honey,’, makes the identity of the speaker clear in each line, and does a lot more (albeit different) characterization work than ‘said’ or ‘snapped’ could, and gives us a nuanced picture of the mother’s tone and demeanor.

 Attribution through internalization